Conditional Non-Soficity of p-adic Deligne Extensions: on a Theorem of Gohla and Thom: Introduction

 \subsection{Acknowledgements}

+We thank Corentin Bodart for providing us \pref{claim:separation_of_z_implies_periodicity} and \pref{cor:Gamma_I_not_res_finite} below.
 Michael Chapman acknowledges with gratitude the Simons Society of Fellows and is supported by a grant from the Simons Foundation (N. 965535).
 Yotam Dikstein kindly acknowledges the support by the National Science Foundation under Grant No. DMS-1926686.
 Alexander Lubotzky acknwoledges with gratitude the support of the European Research Council (ERC) under the European Union's Horizon 2020 (N. 882751), and the research grant from the Center for New Scientists at the Weizmann Institute of Science.